 The importance of brushing

-Instead, dentists recommend the following method:
+Instead, healthcare providers recommend the following method:

 Gently brush only a small group of teeth at a time (in a circular or elliptical motion) until the entire mouth is covered.